Japan’s Annual Births Drop Below 1 MillionSociety

 The number of marriages in 2016 was an estimated 621,000, down approximately 9,000 compared to the previous year.
 This is the lowest number of marriages since the end of World War II, with just 10 married individuals (5 marriages) per 1,000 people.

 The table below compares the demographic data compiled by the Ministry of Health, Labor, and Welfare to data from eight countries in Asia, Europe, and North America.
-Japan’s marriage rate is still slightly higher than the rate in European countries, but its birthrate is the lowest among all the countries listed in the table.
-This shows that Japan is a society where even after marriage couples are not able or do not wish to have children.
+Japan’s marriage rate is still slightly higher than the rate in European countries, but its crude birth rate is the lowest among all the countries listed in the table.

 International Comparison of Birth/Death and Marriage/Divorce Rates